 The barbed wire proves an easy deterrent to navigate as we casually slip around the locked and pinned steel gate.
 Looking back at the dark promenade we double check for onlookers.
 Empty.
-Had there been any passers-by, they would have witnessed an unusual scene for 3 in the morning; three would-be-spies stealing on to Brighton’s most iconic nautical landmark, the West Pier.
+Had there been any passers-by, they would have witnessed an unusual scene for 2am in the morning – three would-be-spies stealing on to Brighton’s most iconic nautical landmark; the West Pier.

-Darting along a steel reinforced walkway, we traverse the first narrow length of pier with ease, arriving at the broken shell of the first hulking wooden dome.
-Once an ornate space for the south-coast’s elite, the skeleton is now just a rotting, peeling carapace of it’s former glory.
-It oozes classy Victorian façade, albeit half-hidden by mould and erosion.
-It must have been something very special in it’s heyday.
+Darting along a steel reinforced walkway we traverse the first narrow length of pier with ease, arriving at the broken shell of the first hulking wooden dome.
+Once an ornate space for the south-coast’s elite, the skeleton is now a rotting, peeling carapace of it’s former glory.
+It still oozes classy Victorian façade, albeit half-hidden by mould and time.

-We flank the hall by way of an outer walkway and slowly approach a second thin length of pier, but no re-enforced steel here, just saturated wood and cooing pigeons settling in for the night.
-Crouching on all fours, we spread ourselves out and work along the brown-turned-green planks, one by one, step by step, passing deep-red, rusting iron chairs where once sat royalty.
+We flank the hall by way of an outer walkway and slowly approach a second length of pier, no re-enforced steel here, just saturated wood and cooing pigeons settling in for the night.
+Crouching on all fours we spread ourselves out and work along the brown-turned-green planks, step by step, passing deep-red, rusting iron chairs where once sat royalty.

-It’s slow going. lizard crawling in the pitch black on rotting wood forces me to pull out my Nokia 3310 in an attempt to light the way.
-The ice-cold wind has similar motives, gripping my fingers and prising the object d’art away, pulling it down to the depths below.
-The little white light dies away quickly, never to be seen again.
+The lizard crawling in pitch black on rotting wood forces me to pull out my Nokia 3310 in an attempt to light the way, except the ice-cold wind has similar motives, prising the object d’art from my numb fingers and sending it to the depths below.
+The little white light fades away quickly in the gloom, devoured by a restless sea.